-The trailer wire diagrams above give one example of routing direction – starting at the tongue connector and wrapping around the trailer.
-Other people suggest splitting the wires near the tongue and routing down both sides — Right and Left specific.
+The trailer wiring diagram above give one flavor for routing direction – starting at the tongue connector, then wrapping around the trailer.
+Other people suggest splitting the wires near the tongue, then routing down both sides — Right and Left specific.
 Either approach is fine.

 While wire routing is a personal preference, I like the wrap around approach a little more because it makes a ‘trunk’ that distributes power as it goes.
 It also keeps the wires all in one group as they traverse along the tongue so they are easier to protect.
 The amount of wire is almost identical for both the split and wrap around approach.

 Another really good source of information with a trailer wiring diagram comparing different styles of connectors is at etrailer.com You can get most trailer electrical items at any trailer parts store, or online.
 Etrailer and JohnsonTrailerParts.com are good sources for parts.